orbuluh/devenv_sandbox/README.md

 A repo to collect devenv environments, mostly modified from [devenv examples](https://github.com/cachix/devenv/tree/main/examples).

-Current plan: individual project will be created in the branch.
+Current workflow: individual project will be created in the branch.
 For example, [xgboost playground](https://github.com/orbuluh/devenv_sandbox/tree/data_science/xgboost_playground) is in the branch.

-Environment will be prepared in `main`, and rebase `main` back to individual project accordingly.
+Environment will be prepared in `main`, and rebase `main` back to individual branch accordingly.

-Note that for C++ projects, and for IntelliSense to work and find the path installed in the environment, you need to make workspace from *_env, as the default search path is `${workspaceFolder}/**`.
-(Or you should change `.vscode/c_cpp_properties.json`'s `includePath`).
-As devenv will install packages into `.devenv/profile`

 ## Prerequisite